abilandz/PH8124/Lecture_7/Lecture_7.md

 1. Suspend the foreground job with ```Ctrl+Z```
 2. Resume (not restart!) the suspended job in the background with **bg** command

 This is best illustrated with the concrete example.
-Imagine that we have started in the foreground the following command (we stress it out again that the following discussion applies to any other command, **sleep** is used only because of its simplicity!):
+Imagine that we have started in the foreground the following command (we stress out again that the following discussion applies to any other command, **sleep** is used only because of its simplicity!):

 ```bash
 sleep 10m